pixel-ninja/HuskStandaloneSubmitter/README.md

 Modify Job Properties > HuskStandalone Settings.

 ### Determining Output Files
-There is a bunch of logic that goes into determining the output files; as `--pass`, `--settings` and `--output` all affect them.
+There is a bunch of logic that goes into determining the output files as `--pass`, `--settings` and `--output` all affect what gets rendered.

 This is handled in the submission script but not in the plugin script itself so altering any of those options after submission will require manual intervention (i.e. `--pass` will not drive `--settings` and in turn `--settings` will not drive `--output`).